Syed-HamzaShah/Snake-Game-in-x86-Assembly/readme.md

 ## Setup & Run

+You can directly run the game by opening the .exe file already included in the repository — no setup required.

+However, if you’d like to build it from scratch, follow these steps:

 1. Install MASM and download the `Irvine32` library from its official source.
 2. Place `Irvine32.inc` and `Irvine32.lib` in your project path or MASM include/lib directories.
 3. Assemble and link using: